AeroNotix/lispkit/README.md

 Installation
 ------------

 Ensure you have [Quicklisp](http://quicklisp.org) available locally.
+There is a tutorial regarding installtion on that page.

 Requirements
 ------------